Acts 17:22-34 · Acts · Updated April 25, 2026

 Summary

-Paul's Areopagus speech in Acts 17:22-34 is a significant moment where the Apostle Paul addresses the intellectuals of Athens.
-The setting is Mars' Hill, a prominent location where philosophical discussions frequently occurred.
-Paul is in Athens after being distressed by the city's idolatry.
+Paul's Areopagus speech in Acts 17:22-34 marks a moment where the Apostle Paul addresses the intellectuals of Athens.
+Mars' Hill serves as the location for philosophical discussions.
+Paul arrives in Athens after feeling distressed by the city's idolatry.
 He engages with local philosophers, leading to an invitation to speak at the Areopagus.
-The passage opens with Paul standing in the midst of Mars' Hill, addressing the men of Athens and commenting on their religious practices (17:22).
+Paul stands in the midst of Mars' Hill, addressing the men of Athens and commenting on their religious practices (17:22).

 Chiastic structure